PharaohTools/ptconfigure/README.md

 install

               - cli
-                install a full web project - Checkout, Vhost, Hostfile, Cucumber Configuration, Database and Jenkins Job.
+                install a full web project - Checkout, VHost, Hostfile, Cucumber Configuration, Database Install and Settings Config, and Jenkins Job.
 The installer will ask you for required values
                 example: devhelper install cli

               - autopilot
-                perform an "unattended" install using the defults in an autopilot file.
+                perform an "unattended" install using the defaults in an autopilot file.
 Great for Remote Builds.
                 example: devhelper install autopilot

 checkout, co